stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

 :::

-Then just open your browser to [http://localhost:2015/api/test](http://localhost:2015/api/test) and you will see the `{ "message": "Hello Chris !" }` JSON response.
+Then just open your browser to [http://localhost:2015/api/test](http://localhost:2015/api/test) and you will see the `{ "message": "Hello World !" }` JSON response.

 ::: info
 See the [Templates](../addons/template-templates.md#simplew-minimal) addons to quickly create a minimal project.